Find Trade Colleges

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Is There Job Demand for Solar Thermal Installers and Technicians?
+Job Outlook for Solar Thermal Installers and Technicians

-In the United States, there were 42,700 jobs for Solar Thermal Installer or Technician in 2016.
+In 2016, there was an estimated number of 42,700 jobs in the United States for Solar Thermal Installer or Technician.
 New jobs are being produced at a rate of 9.6% which is above the national average.
 The Bureau of Labor Statistics predicts 4,100 new jobs for Solar Thermal Installer or Technician by 2026.
 There will be an estimated 5,100 positions for Solar Thermal Installer or Technician per year.

 undefined